aduud21/heckerbot/README.md

 2. if you want to join the support server: https://discord.gg/GbjgmffUKj

 \***_Creator:
-https://youtube.com/c/adudu21 or adudu21 (on roblox and some other places too), on replit i am AGuyThatLikesFurrys (my username on replit is a joke), My discord UserID is 710227418492960778_**
+https://youtube.com/c/adudu21 or adudu21 (on roblox and some other places too), on replit i am AGuyThatLikesFurrys (my username on replit is a joke), My discord UserID is 710227418492960778_***

 # Installation

-This bot runs on node.js.
+This bot runs on node.js 18.
 You will need at least node 17.

 Make sure your bot has Message Content Intent enabled else you'll get a error.

-This bot runs on replit (hosted there) so you could run it there if you wish.

 NOTE: IF THERES A ERROR IN YOUR CODE OR SUCH, PLEASE REVIEW YOURSELF AND IF YOU SEE ANY throw new error PAY ATTENTION TO THAT AND SEE THE REASON, MOST COMMON ERROR AS OF 2023/3/5: